 Once the feathers start to regrow, the hen will look like a pincushion.
 The incoming feather shafts are called pin or blood feathers.
 They are dark and look almost blue.
 In reality, they are filled with blood which is nourishing the newly forming feathers within the shafts.
 The pin feathers are very easy to damage and can bleed profusely if broken.

 Her comb will shrivel and become pink instead of red.
-Her face will also go pale.
+Her face will also go less red than normal.
 This is in response to the reduction in hormones.

 A moulting hen will lose condition, she will look quite dejected if she finds herself at the bottom of the pecking order.
 Other changes in her body will occur such as reversal of the bleaching phenomenon which removed the colour from legs, skin, and vent areas.
 Legs, skin and vent will return to the original colour as occurs in a non-laying hen.